تخمین پارامترهای یک مدل رگرسیون خطی با توسعه روش حداقل مربعات خطا بر اساس محاسبات کوانتومی

 چکیده [English]

-The least square error method yields acceptable results in system identification.
-The process of parameter estimation helps solve the linear equation .
-The important point is that the normal method of solving the above problem has a computational complexity for an matrix.
-In solving this problem, the computational complexity increases with the increase of (the size of the data matrix).
+The least square error method, despite its simplicity, yields acceptable results in system identification.
+The process of parameter estimation in system identification leads to solving the linear equation Ax=b.
+The important point is that the normal method of solving the above problem has a computational complexity of O(n3) for a n×n matrix.
+In solving this problem, the computational complexity increases with the increase of n (the size of the data matrix).
 On the other hand, availability of more samples leads to better modeling of the system.
-In the practical problems of system identification, when the number of input data is large the computational complexity increases greatly.
-Recently, in the field of quantum computing, some algorithms have been presented that significantly reduce the computational complexity.
-Among the most important of them is the HHL algorithm, which solves the above linear equation in time, where is the condition number and s is the sparsity of the matrix.
-In this article, the goal is to present the developed quantum algorithm for solving the problem of least square error identification (GLS method).
+In the practical problems of system identification, when the number of input data is large, the computational complexity increases greatly.
+In this article, the goal is to present the developed quantum algorithm for solving the problem of least square error identification.
 In this article, two classical-quantum and all-quantum methods are presented.
 Unlike conventional HHL methods, the proposed methods in this article are able to calculate unbiased parameters with non-Hermitian matrices, and color noise.
-The proposed classical-quantum method has a computational complexity of of and the all-quantum method has an order of in relation to the size of the data matrix.
-The results and comparisons show that the methods proposed in the article have less complexity and limitations than classical methods such as psudeo-inverse complexity).
+The proposed classical-quantum method has a computational complexity of of O(n2 log n) and the all-quantum method has an order of O(polylog n) in relation to the size of the data matrix.
+The results and comparisons show that the methods proposed in the article have less complexity and limitations than classical methods (with O(n3) complexity).

 کلیدواژهها [English]